-If you had done this, waf would have run sudo to change the socket creator programs to run as root.
+If you do this, waf will have run sudo to change the socket creator programs of the emulation code to run as root.
 There are many other configure- and build-time options available in waf.
 To explore these options, type:

+'''

-./waf -- help
+./waf --help

+'''